MicrosoftDocs/PowerShell-Docs/dsc/troubleshooting.md

 * **SequenceID**: This is the integer value assigned to any operation, pertaining to a specific computer.
 By specifying a sequence ID of say, 4, the trace for the DSC operation that was 4th from the last will be output

 Trace-xDscOperation with sequence ID specified
-* **JobID**: This is the GUID value assigned by LCM xDscOperation to uniquely identify an operation. when a JobID is specified, the trace of the corresponding DSC operation is output.
+* **JobID**: This is the GUID value assigned by LCM xDscOperation to uniquely identify an operation.
+When a JobID is specified, the trace of the corresponding DSC operation is output.
   TODO: Replace picture for Trace-xDscOperation taking JobID as a parameter
 * **ComputerName** and **Credential**: These parameters allow the trace to be collected from remote computers:
 ```powershell
 New-NetFirewallRule -Name "Service RemoteAdmin" -Action Allow
 ```
-  TODO: Replace picture for Trace-xDscOperation run on a different compute
+  TODO: Replace picture for Trace-xDscOperation run on a different computer

-Note that, since `Trace-xDscOperation` aggregates events from the Analytic, Debug, and operational logs, it will prompt you to enable these logs as described above.
+Note that, since `Trace-xDscOperation` aggregates events from the Analytic, Debug, and Operational logs, it will prompt you to enable these logs as described above.

 ### Returned object